can i touch it?

 dramaturgy by afrikah selah

-in partnership with Boston Playwrights’ Theater and the City of Boston’s Office of Arts and Culture
+in partnership with Boston Playwrights’ Theatre and the City of Boston’s Office of Arts and Culture

 The Strand Theatre (543 Columbia Road, Dorchester)